vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

   For example, you may have diary, notes in your posts.
 And when a post has a writing date information with it, it can be called as a "timeline item".

-After understanding description of these 2 types, you can set `category` and `type` options, each of them accepts an array, and each element represents a configuation.
+After understanding description of these 2 types, you can set `category` and `type` options, each accepts an array, and each element represents a configuation.

 Let’s start with 2 examples here.